olopezr/cp4i-pot/cp4i-labs/ACE-labs/Kafka-Experience/Lab_1/ReadMe.md

 * For the Security mechanism: make sure to select the **512**
-* Open the es-cert.pem file we downloaded.
+* Download the es-cert.pem file from the PoT resources link provided by the instructor.
 Copy the whole thing and paste in the CA certificate.
 Scroll to the bottom and Click **Connect**.

 ![alt text][des11]